brodjustice/semi_static/README.md

    public/en/home.html

 Your webserver needs to be configured to take advantage of this.
-For ngnix this will look something like this:
+For ngnix the configuration will look something like this:

     server {
       # myapp.com